microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 myScrollPresenter.VerticalScrollController = myTimelineScrubber;
 ```

+_Spec note:_
+_Mike: "Why using GetValue here, is this a DP with no property accessors?"_

 An alternate approach would be to use a custom control template for that `ScrollView` instance with a TimelineScrubber
 named "PART_VerticalScrollBar" instead of a vertical `ScrollBar`.